Maren Linett

 Maren Tova Linett is a literary critic and Professor of English at Purdue University.
 Her research focuses on modernist literature and Jewish studies, disability studies, and bioethics, and her major works include Modernism, Feminism, and Jewishness (2007), Bodies of Modernism (2017), and Literary Bioethics (2020).
-She has also published work in academic journals such as the Journal of Modern Literature, Twentieth-Century Literature, Disability Studies Quarterly, and the Journal of Medical Humanities.
+She has also published work in academic journals such as the Journal of Modern Literature, Twentieth-Century Literature, Disability Studies Quarterly, Journal of Medical Humanities, Journal of Literary and Cultural Disability Studies, Modernism/modernity, and ELH.

 Education and career

 Linett earned her A.B. with honors from the University of Chicago and was a member of Phi Beta Kappa.
 She received her M.A. and Ph.D. from the University of Michigan.
 From 1999-2002, she was Assistant Professor of English at St. Cloud State University until she joined the Department of English at Purdue, where she is also the founding director of the Critical Disability Studies program.

 Currently, Linett is a board member on the Modern Language Association's Disability Studies Forum Executive Committee, and she has also given invited talks at Harvard University, Columbia University, Penn State University, and Emory University.
 Her awards include the 2014 Tyler Riggs Prize for the best literary article in Disability Studies Quarterly from the Society for Disability Studies and a National Endowment for the Humanities grant to participate in the Summer Institute Global Histories of Disability in 2018.